VanAntworth/To-The-Moon/README.md

 In 2020 and 2021 Twitter, Reddit and Robin Hood changed the dynamic of the stock market and crypto currencies.
 Social media became a disruptive force in the economy.
 Yet Doge could've just been one of many many crypto coins that did not rise in price, if it wasn't for one person that brought notoriety to this currency, Elon Musk.

-Therefore we are embarking on a quest to find the influence Elon Musk tweet's have had over Doge Coin.
+Therefore we are embarking on a quest to find the influence Elon Musk tweet's have had over Dogecoin, Tesla stock, and Twitter stock.
 In the process we are interested in understanding how the use of language by a single individual with a large following, can influence the price of stocks and coins.